UniPipe/openpipe/docs/1.0/language.md

 Action plugins should be observed as independent processing units, the following items will be available to them:

-- Config Item: action parameters for the step «provided in the pipeline document»
+- Parameters Item: action parameters for the step «provided in the pipeline document»
 - Input Item: input data provided to the action
 - Output Item: output data produced by the action execution